Pollination and Chronobiology in Flora. Amazing reproduction methods in brainless plants and flawless internal time-clocks to boot.

 This annual seasonal rhythm holds true for the dormancy of certain seeds, regulating germination, flowering, emission of a fragrance to draw insects for pollination, and abscission (the shedding of leaves, flowers, or fruit).
 I have a hazelnut tree, and each year I am amazed to see how the cup of the hazelnut releases its nut on maturity.

 Some bamboo species have lengthier cycles and flower only once every seven, sixty-five, or 120 years.
 The longest known cycle is 130 years for phyllostachys bambusoides, also called madake.
 This bamboo is common in China and Japan, but also worldwide.
 Its chronobiology is such that no matter where it grows, whether north, south, east, or west, or in a tropical or cold zone, all the plants flower at the exact same time.
-This reveals just how far the “internal alarm” goes.Whether this bamboo grows N, S,E, or W, its cycle is all the plants flower at the exact same… Click To Tweet
+This reveals just how far the “internal alarm” goes.Whether this bamboo grows N, S,E, or W, its cycle is all the plants flower at the exact same time every 130 years.
+Click To Tweet

 We stand underneath the Middle Eastern/Mediterranean fig trees.
 A swarm of large wasps deters us from inspecting the trees, but Galacti provides protective beekeeping gear so that we can observe the wasps closely and safely.
 Guarded from stings, we witness the wasps land like a squadron of mini fighter planes on the figs and pierce them.
 They crawl inside, lay their eggs, and sweeten the “delivery” by depositing nectar carried on their bodies or in a special pouch.